alivirya/note-extension/README.md

 ## Installing as an extension
 This extension is unsigned and so install at your own risk!
 In the case that you would like to use this application as an extension follow the steps below:
-Only been tested in firefox as that is what I use
+These instructions are only for firefox as that is my browser of choice!

 * Run `npm i` and `npm run build`
 * Go to about:addons